 - 1 tsp Extra Virgin Olive Oil

-- Starting with the yougrt sauce, combine: yogurt, dill, and juice from one lemon in a small bowl.
+Starting with the yogurt sauce, combine: yogurt, dill, and juice from one lemon in a small bowl.
 Stir together until the dill is evenly distributes.
 Set this bowl aside and begin working on the salmon.

-- Season the salmon with the lemon pepper seasioning.
+Season the salmon with the lemon pepper seasoning.

 Are you meal prepping?
 Are you counting macros or calories?
 Check out my notes below on how you can incorporate this easy greek salmon bowl into your meal prep and how to make adjustments to the macros, making it easy to hit your goals.